outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 ## Creating static pages and content

-We've proven that we can start a simple Hapi app with our Hello World application.
+We've proven that we can start a simple hapi app with our Hello World application.
 Next, we'll use a plugin called **inert** to serve a static page.
 Before you begin, stop the server with **CTRL + C**.

 To install [inert](https://github.com/hapijs/inert) run this command at the command line: `npm install --save inert` This will download [inert](https://github.com/hapijs/inert) and add it to your `package.json`, which documents which packages are installed.